jasonleebrown/UCE_phyluce_pipeline/README.md

 ```

 _____________________________________________________________________________________________________________________________________________
+### Hacking Muchruku treefile
+**Brute force method** Occasionally, for various reseasons - R stats and treefiles do not play well.
+If your tree file is opening, but not displaying upper and lower confidence intervales, you have to option to manually input tree values.
+See this excel file for details.

 ## Code graveyard
 Below are bits of code they we are not ready to completely purge, however it is no longer part of our central analyses pipelines.
 RIP